 Exposition of theories of personality, research, and literature on mental health and character development, applications of principles and theories to the educative enterprise; applications of personality theory to the guidance of children and youth.
 Covers physical, social, and cognitive development in humans.

 Addresses contemporary adolescent development in relation to major transitions, contextual influences, and psychosocial tasks, with additional emphases on aspects of adolescent identity development.
 Application to education and teaching adolescents is emphasized.

 Taught from a psychological perspective with attention to the physiological, emotional and relationship dimensions of sexuality.
 Course goals are to present factual information and to promote scholarly examination of social and personal factors in developing healthy relationships and sexual expression.

 EDP 352D: Introduction to Individual Counseling and Psychotherapy

-Nature of the counseling process, dynamics of behavior change, client-counselor roles and relationships; an experiencing of the group process as a basis for studying dynamics of individual and group behavior.
+Nature of the counseling process, dynamics of behavior change, client-counselor roles and relationships.

 EDP 352G: A Multicultural Approach to Counseling and Psychotherapy

 Introduction to cultural diversity and multiculturalism in counseling.
 Designed to help students understand cultural issues and various cultural groups.